renenw/my_humble_home/README.md

 ## Installation

-Installed InfluxDB using their documentation.
-Did not install the CLI, instead using their local web interface.

 Used the local web interface to install and configure the Telegraf Ping plugin.

 Within the Ping plugin confguration, set: